Those of us who are into music-making and recording hear these terms all the time: phantom power and preamp.

 Each artist and microphone set up is radically different and the tone of your voice or the taste in your productions will tell you which suits you the best.

 Perhaps you want to create a warm vocal take to match wooden instruments and condensers are your thing.
-Maybe you are producing a podcast with dynamic radio-oriented microphones (like the legendary Shure SM7B) and need to focus on the mid-range with no phantom power needed.
+Maybe you are producing a podcast with dynamic radio-oriented microphones (like the legendary Shure SM7B) and need to focus on the mid-range with no phantom power needed, you check out the SM7B here on Amazon.

 Most mixers in the world will solve this for you, it will just be a matter of taste and ear refinement until you find the one you love the most.